pasdani/Isolation-Support-for-Low-Cost-SoC-FPGAs/README.md

 The project was created in Vivado 2020.2 and should be reopened with it.

 1. Clone the repository
-2. Load the submodules
+2. Load the git submodules
-3. Add the repositorys directory to your IP catalog in Vivado
+3. Add the repository's directory to your IP catalog in Vivado
 4. Add these include search paths
    - _<repo_root>_/ProtectionUnit_0.1/lib/common_cells/include
    - _<repo_root>_/ProtectionUnit_0.1/lib/common_cells/
    - _<repo_root>_/ProtectionUnit_0.1/lib/axi/include
    - _<repo_root>_/ProtectionUnit_0.1/lib/axi
    - _<repo_root>_/ProtectionUnit_0.1/hdl
-5. Instantiate the ip in a block design
+5. Instantiate the component in a block design
 6. Configure the component in the block design using its GUI

 ## Configuration Register Layout
 The configuration register contains a control and a status register (not implemented yet) as well as the registers to configure the policy.
-Each register is 32-bit wide and can be accessed through a separate AXI-Lite interace.
+Each register is 32-bit wide and can be accessed through a separate AXI-Lite interface.

 ### Control register
 The control register has currently no function implemented.